vanya706/smart-startup/README.md

 - DayOfWeek - By One Or Some Or All Days of the Week
 - Time - By Specific Time
-- PowerConnected - True or False (useful for laptops)
+- BatteryState: Charging (useful for laptops)

 > Can be multiple conditions, for instance:
 > DayOfWeek: Monday, Tuesday, Wednesday, Thursday, Friday
-> AND Time: after 19:00 AND PowerConnected: True
+> AND Time: after 19:00 AND BatteryState: Charging
 > OR DayOfWeek: Saturday, Sunday
-> AND PowerConnected: True
+> AND BatteryState: Charging
 > then RUN Flow: Music